 Young people in disadvantaged communities face tough challenges.
 These include:

 And this is before they even put in a job application.

-Why we love This Better Work is that it focuses on an individual’s unique skills and abilities, and it introduces options to young people that they would not have considered previously.
-The quality of the tool and the process is very high and we believe in bringing the best quality tools into disadvantaged communities.
+This Better Work focuses on an individual’s unique skills and abilities, and introduces options to young people that they would not have considered previously.
+Our focus on the United Nations Sustainable Development Goals helps students key in to strategic areas of global need and funding.

 Looking for a different style of motorcycle tour?
 Every People Tours was created for people looking for something a bit different and out of the ordinary.